sqx3935/tensorreactions/README.md

 ---------------
 Created reactions for `Tensor Reactions` (Currently), can be easily adapted to other things.

-**Warning Warning Warning Warning** Shared Library is not required for these, click on it to see instructions
+**Warning Warning Warning Warning** Shared Library is now required for these, click on it to see instructions

 ## Conversion status